martdegraaf/martdegraaf.github.io/src/blog/content/posts/clean-up-appplication-insights/index.md

 ## Application traces

-Traces are good to hunt bugs.
+Traces are good for hunting bugs.
 But when a system is running, do you need all Debug logs?
 Do you even think every log is important?

 In this query below I will sort unique logging metrics by Resource and Costs.
 The most expensive logs are on top.
 The magic number `2,52` was the price per Gb ingested for Log Analytics.
-When u insert more than 100Gb which is a lot, you can get discounted pricing.
+When you insert more than 100Gb which is a lot, you can get discounted pricing.
 Make sure when you query you think of your scope and environments that also log this trace.

 Make sure you configure your log levels correctly.
 In `appsettings.json` of `host.json`.